JohnLeFeng/AI-Campus/README.md

 ## 📝 Installation Guide

-Campus AI require Python and Git.
+Campus AI require Python, Git and VSCode.
 To get started, please following below contents.

 ### 1. Install Python, Git and VSCode

-Please skip Steps 1, 2 and 3 if you already installed Python3 Git and VSCode on Windows.
+Please skip Steps 1.1, 1.2 and 1.3 if you already installed Python, Git and VSCode on Windows.

 #### 1.1 Install Python
 > **NOTE:** ⚠️The version of Python that is available in the Microsoft Store is not recommended.⚠️ It may require installation of additional packages to work well with OpenVINO and the notebooks.